sadsfae/ansible-elk/README.md

      * This is also available on [Ansible Galaxy](https://galaxy.ansible.com/sadsfae/ansible-elk/)

 ## Requirements
-   - RHEL7 or CentOS7+ server/client with no modifications
+   - RHEL7 or CentOS7 server/client with no modifications
    - ELK/EFK server with at least 8G of memory (you can try with less but 5.x series is quite demanding - try 2.4 series if you have scarce resources).
-     - Fedora 23 or higher needs to have ```yum python2 python2-dnf libselinux-python``` packages.
-       * You can run this against Fedora clients prior to running Ansible ELK:
-       - ```ansible fedora-client-01 -u root -m shell -i hosts -a "dnf install yum python2 libsemanage-python python2-dnf -y"```
    - You may want to modify ```vm.swappiness``` as ELK/EFK is demanding and swapping kills the responsiveness.
      - I am leaving this up to your judgement.
 ```